invoke-ai/InvokeAI/docs/installation/INSTALL_MANUAL.md

         === "Macintosh and Linux"

-            !!! todo

-                Replace `xxx` and `yyy` with the appropriate OS and GPU codes as seen in the table above
+            !!! todo "Replace `xxx` and `yyy` with the appropriate OS and GPU codes as seen in the table above"

             ```bash
             ln -sf environments-and-requirements/environment-xxx-yyy.yml environment.yml